 Louise Thomas and Vicki Wagstaff from Lancashire and South Cumbria Integrated Care System (ICS) share their progress and plans for suicide prevention since Wave 1 of the Suicide Prevention Programme, including the importance of multi-agency working and working alongside people with lived experience.

 Dr Michael Doyle and Lin Harrison from West Yorkshire and Harrogate Integrated Care System (ICS), a trailblazer site on the Suicide Prevention Programme, share their progress and plans for their suicide prevention strategy.
 This includes their work on reducing risk in men, one of the three main priority areas identified in the National Suicide Prevention Strategy.

 Monthly telephone clinics

-Organisations across England join monthly telephone clinics to seek advice and share learning about how to prevent suicide and self-harm.
+In Wave 2 of the Suicide Prevention Programme, organisations across England joined monthly telephone clinics to seek advice and share learning about how to prevent suicide and self-harm.
 You’ll find the resources from the monthly telephone clinics below.